kprime-dev/kprime-arm/README.md

 from xml object database meta representation as input a xml transfomer descriptor

+### to fix

+* xml with constraint and empty columns (as primary keys).
+* use case API transform/scenario , must output database, input database to let iterate.
+* PROBLEM: xpath uses doc database file as source, must use string not file OR write database to file as output.

 ### to do

 * horizontal simple decomposition to remove null columns
 * merge selected input database out template process
 * (probably) xpath with use of result of previous xpath computation as parameter
 * (probably) sql xml representation to add database representation
+* (probably) sql xml for relational algebra representation for selection

 ### references